What will the costs of the ClubHub portal be?

-Has British Rowing granted any rights in signing ie as Facebook subscription where data has been used for research and marketing?
+Has British Rowing granted any rights in signing e.g. has Facebook subscription where data has been used for research and marketing?

 How was the supplier selected to develop ClubHub?

 British Rowing researched numerous online membership systems and selected six to bid for the contract.
-Three providers were selected to present to a group of British Rowing staff, from which the GoMembership system from Azolve was selected.
+Three providers were selected to present to a group of British Rowing staff, from which the GoMembership system from JustGo (known as Azolve at the time) was selected.
 They were chosen as they offered us the most flexibility to customise the portal to best suit the needs of rowing clubs.